kristopolous/EvDa/README.md

 ### Extras
 There is an addon file for set, collection, and counter abstractions; these includes regex finding of keys, push, pop, and atomic incrementers and decrementers.
-They are available in evda-extra.js
+They are available in evda-extra.js.
+They are currently not covered in the test cases.

 **[setter] ev.group(list, params)**